 Participate in at least five free group rides

 If you are interested in becoming a ride leader we encourage you to explore some of the different ride types and varying ride leading styles that Cascade’s Free Group ride program offers.
-Potential ride leader candidates must have participated in at least five Cascade Free Group Rides (major rides such as STP, Chilly Hilly, CTS or Policy Rides do not count) before attending a Ride Leader Certification Class.
+Potential ride leader candidates must have participated in at least five Cascade Free Group Rides (this does not include event rides such as STP, Policy Rides, Cascade Training Series or self paced rides such as the Winter Training Series) before attending a Ride Leader Certification Class.

 Attend a Ride Leader Certification class

 Participated in at least five Free Group Rides?
 Got a Cascade Membership?
 You’re ready to enroll in our free Ride Leader Certification Class.
 This is a three hour, sit-down class taught by experienced Ride Leaders.
 This course will cover Cascade’s Free Group Ride policies, how to plan a ride, how to write and submit ride postings on Cascade’s calendar, best practices to lead a safe and fun ride and much more.
 You will also receive all the forms you need to lead your first couple rides and materials on general bicycle safety.

 Questions?
 Email our Volunteer Ride Leader Certification Coordinator.

 Upcoming Ride Leader Certification classes: